delaneyj/witchbolt/README.md

 ## Known Issues

-- bbolt might run into data corruption issue on Linux when the feature [ext4: fast commit](https://lwn.net/Articles/842385/), which was introduced in linux kernel version v5.10, is enabled.
+- witchbolt might run into data corruption issue on Linux when the feature [ext4: fast commit](https://lwn.net/Articles/842385/), which was introduced in linux kernel version v5.10, is enabled.
 The fixes to the issue were included in linux kernel version v5.17, please refer to links below,